Tuesday, June 4, 2019

 The reply is:

 H.G.
-Wells hated the movie and strongly would tell those who would listen.
-How the screenplay destroyed the philosophical message of his story for horror.
+Wells hated the movie and strongly would tell that to those who would listen him.
+About how the screenplay destroyed the philosophical message of his story for horror.
 However, fans disagree and the film holds, as of this writing, a 96 percent rating on Rotten Tomatoes.

 To date there were two more feature films based upon the Wells novel and I have to wonder had he seen them.
 What would H.G. have felt?